Dear Souls and Hearts Member,

 The Resilient Catholics Community

-The RCC has closed registration for the current cohort, but you can check out our RCC landing page and get on the interest list for the October 2024 admission period.
+The RCC has closed registration for the current cohort, but you can check out our RCC landing page and get on the interest list.
 The RCC is the center of Souls and Hearts – our flagship community for all Catholic adults who hold fast to authoritative Church teaching as expressed in the Catechism of the Catholic Church and who are willing to commit to a year-long structured program, working in small companies and with a companion on a pilgrimage to much better human formation.

 More than 500 have joined the adventure, the RCC pilgrimage to better human formation during the last few years.
 If you are seeking better self-governance and better self-discipline within your own system so that you can love others better and love God wholeheartedly, the RCC is an answer.
 Informed by Internal Family Systems and grounded in a Catholic anthropology, there is nothing else like the RCC in existence and so many RCC members have said how much the RCC has helping in their marriages and in their parenting.